HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Australia >

 The South Australian Government has given final approval for construction of the Honeymoon uranium mine.
 Some conditions remain to be met by the company Uranium One, but production is expected to begin before the end of the year.
 The mine is expected to produce up to 400 tonnes of uranium oxide annually using an acid-solution method.
 The company forecasts the mine will have a life of up to seven years.
 The Department for PIRSA approved the Mining and Rehabilitation Program, under the Mining Act 1971, for construction of the wellfield process plant and related infrastructure.
 (ABC/Adelaide Now Jan.
 11, 2008)

-> Download Honeymoon Mining and Rehabilitation Program external link (PIRSA)
+> Download Honeymoon Mining and Rehabilitation Program (PIRSA)

 According to Uranium One executive vice president Australia and Asia, Greg Cochran, there would be around a three-month delay in the start up of Honeymoon in South Australia, expected to start in the second quarter of 2008.
 Originally the start up date was pegged for the first quarter of 2008.
 Cochran explained a different method of uranium recovery, known as pulse column technology, was behind the delay.
 Honeymoon will produce 880,000 pounds of uranium [338 t U] a year over a six year mine life.
 (MiningNews Aug.
 9, 2007)